mattharg/Set_Algebra_String_Functions_in_C/README.md

 AUTHOR
 	Matthew Hargreaves

 BACKGROUND
 	This library of C functions was written on a whim to use as a basis for demonstrating the use of a unit test framework - Rational's Test Real-Time (RTRT), and then later traditional C unit testing - placing the unit tests within the source code file under conditional compilation.

 CONCEPT
 	A library of C functions that operate on C strings providing the functionality of set algebra - union, intersection etc.
 	So if a="apple pear egg" and b="apple sun", then intersection(a, b)="apple" and union(a, b)="apple pear egg sun".
 	It turns out to implement this you need a few support funcitons such as normalForm etc.
 	The library contains the source code and the unit tests (the reason for writing the library in the first place).
 	The makeFile is for many other testing frameworks as well.

 COMMAND-LINE
 	A command-line interface is also provided.
-I have used the command-line in scripts to manipulate strings where I want the intersection.
+I have used the command-line in scripts to manipulate strings where I want the intersection function for example.
 	Quite Handy - but see also xgrep which has must of the functionality anyway.

+PLATFORM
+	The 'C' library part should be truely multiplatform, but the command-line suffers from platform mindedness.
+	I developed it on a Windoze platform, need to check it functions fully on linux and OSX.

+UNIT TEST
+	The command-line version, on no parameters being supplied will dump out the unit tests - as per 'TEST RESULTS' below.
+	The commandline version can be supplied parameters and be used in scripts etc. - Single character command line flags.
+Need to give help on this, but....
+	"make testCases" should run the unit tests using the commandline within the Makefile

 LICENSE
 	Public Domain, though, like any artist, I would like attribution.

 TEST RESULTS

 Test 1    set: Cardinal:      :a b c          :                : Result:  3
 Test 1_1  set: Cardinal:      :abbey          :                : Result:  1
 Test 1_2  set: Cardinal:      :               :                : Result:  0